is-a-dev/docs/src/docs/domain-structure/index.md

   }
 }
 ```
--**CAA** record: This must be a list of Certification Authority Authorization (CAA) records.
+- **CAA** record: This must be a list of Certification Authority Authorization (CAA) records.
 Each record specifies the authority permitted to issue SSL certificates for your domain, with fields for `flags`, `tag`, and `value`.
 ```js
 {
   "record": {